baldwint/clans/docs/cookbook.rst

 schedule a cron job that runs ``clans love`` at a reasonable interval, and emails us when there is something new.

-For this we should install Clans on a machine that is on all the time, and has a mail server installed.
+For this we should install clans on a machine that is on all the time, and has a mail server installed.
 We will need to be able to send mail from the command line using ``mail``, which usually works like so:

 .. code-block:: console

-    $ echo "Hello world!" | mail -s 'subject' not-my-email@baldwint.com
+    $ echo "Hello world!" | mail -s 'subject' username@grinnell.edu

 After verifying that I can send email to myself using this method, I install clans on the server and configure ``clans.cfg`` like so: